 - Avoid revealing the key tile for as long as possible.
 As long as it's not revealed, the lock tiles don't count down.

 - But make sure that you get to it eventually.
-You'll need the letters under the lock tile to score well, plus the lock tiles will block your bears' growth.
+You'll need the letters under the lock tiles to score well, plus the lock tiles will block your bears' growth.

 - Likewise, avoid revealing the lightbulb tiles until most of the tiles they'll reveal have already been revealed.
 This will minimize the number of extra tiles they open up.